 Yes, broadly speaking, but this is partly wishful thinking and a very positive, contemporary spin on his character and his representation of humanity in his plays from long ago.

 “Shakespeare writes for everybody and everybody is welcome”.

 I’m really not sure about that.
-I think this smacks of the glorification of Shakespeare, which is appropriate in many ways but there is ever a risk of giving him too much credit.
+I want to think so, but this smacks of the glorification of Shakespeare, which is appropriate in many ways but there is forever a risk of giving him too much credit.